The US monkeypox response is failing queer men

 So people and communities who are vulnerable not receiving care — that stresses the importance of language, right?

 Right.
-The language we use to describe who is at risk directly impacts who can get interventions, and there are people who have been thinking about this language and being precise with it, and what terms are best to use and what communities like to call themselves for many, many years.
+The language we use to describe who is at risk directly impacts who can get interventions, and there are people who have been thinking about this language and being precise with it, and what terms are best to use, and what communities like to call themselves for many, many years.

 It’s frustrating and fascinating to me that on the one hand you could argue that language in medicine is capable of — at the same time — stigmatizing queer men but also can exclude people who need care.

-A lot of trans and non-binary people were not able to get tested and we have anecdotal stories of cis women not being able to get tested.
+A lot of trans and nonbinary people were not able to get tested and we have anecdotal stories of cis women not being able to get tested.
 So, you know, measurement is not divorced from the identity markers.

 As of four days ago, the CDC language on their website around vaccination has changed to be “people who have had multiple sex partners in the last 14 days” — people with no identity marker whatsoever and focusing on the behavior.
 That’s the absolute right thing to do.
 Because, for example, cis women who are sex workers may be at very high risk and need access to vaccines.